Flag of Maine

-The flag of the U.S. state of Maine features the state coat of arms on a blue field.
+The flag of Maine was adopted by the U.S. state on February 23, 1909.
+Its design consists of the state's coat of arms on a blue field.
 In the center of a heraldic shield, a moose rests under a tall pine tree.
 A farmer and seaman are meant to represent the traditional reliance on agriculture and the sea by the state.
 The North Star is intended to allude to the state motto: dirigo ('I lead').
-Maine has two official flags, and the current flag was adopted on February 23, 1909.
+Maine also uses an ensign with a different design; this flag was adopted on March 16, 1939.

-Statute and design
+Statute

-The law establishing the flag was enacted on February 23, 1909, and, to honor Union veterans, was modeled after flags used by Maine's units in the American Civil War:
+The 2024 Maine Revised Statutes, Title 1, § 206 defines that the flag shall be:

-§206.
-State flag.
-The flag to be known as the official flag of the State shall be of blue, of the same color as the blue field in the flag of the United States, and of the following dimensions and designs; to wit, the length or height of the staff to be 9 feet, including brass spearhead and ferrule; the fly of said flag to be 5 ft 6 in, and to be 4 ft 4 in on the staff; in the center of the flag there shall be embroidered in silk on both sides of the flag the coat of arms of the State, in proportionate size; the edges to be trimmed with knotted fringe of yellow silk, 2+1/2 in wide; a cord, with tassels, to be attached to the staff at the spearhead, to be 8 ft 6 in long and composed of white and blue silk strands.
-A flag made in accordance with the description given in this section shall be kept in the office of the Adjutant General as a model.
+"blue, of the same color as the blue field in the flag of the United States, and of the following dimensions and designs; to wit, the length or height of the staff to be 9 feet, including brass spearhead and ferrule; the fly of said flag to be 5 ft 6 in, and to be 4 ft 4 in on the staff; in the center of the flag there shall be embroidered in silk on both sides of the flag the coat of arms of the State, in proportionate size."

-The design commonly used omits the circular ring prescribed by Maine Law as a part of the Maine arms and moves the "Sea and Forest Scene" from the outside of the shield to the inside of the shield.
-No known flags of the state conform to the official description.
-The coat of arms has no official colors, so variations in coloration can be seen in flags from different manufacturers.
-The blue field, however, is specified to be the same blue as in the flag of the United States.
-According to the official description, the flag should have a fringe of yellow silk and should have a blue and white silk cord attached at the spearhead; these embellishments are very rarely observed.
+It is further specified that the edges of the flag should "be trimmed with knotted fringe of yellow silk", 2+1/2 in wide, and that the flag should have a blue and white silk cord, 8 ft 6 in long, attached at the spearhead.
+These embellishments are very rarely observed.
+A concluding note states that "a flag made in accordance with the description given in this section shall be kept in the office of the Adjutant General as a model."

+The coat of arms is indirectly defined by 1 M.R.S. § 201 (State Seal), but with no official colors stated, so variations in coloration can be seen in flags from different manufacturers.

+Design of the coat of arms

+The coat of arms of Maine, adopted in June 1820, contains: